 In 2019, for Cycle 6 RCQPS introduced themes of national priority in the area of QPS under which applicants focused their proposed research.
 The overarching theme for 2019 was Quality Improvement.

-Academic researchers and knowledge users interested in partaking in quality and patient safety research must register onto the RCQPS Database
+Academic researchers and knowledge users interested in partaking in quality and patient safety research are encouraged to register onto the RCQPS Database

 We owe it to patients to allocate funding responsibly and ensure the maximum positive health impact.
 Each research application is carefully assessed and scored by grant selection panels composed of experts from the scientific community including quality improvement and patient safety, with experience working on collaborative projects with clinician leadership and health services management for knowledge exchange activities.